Confirmed Speakers

 Gabriele Berg

 Gabriele Berg studied biology, ecology and biotechnology at the universities in Rostock and Greifswald (Germany), and obtained her Ph.D. in 1995 in microbiology from Rostock University.
-In 2005 she became a full professor in environmental biotechnology at Graz University of Technology (Austria), and in 2021 an additional professorship in Potsdam together with a position at Leibniz ATB (Germany).
+In 2005 she became a full professor in environmental biotechnology at Graz University of Technology (Austria), and in 2021 an additional professorship in Potsdam together with leading the department Microbiome Biotechnology at Leibniz ATB (Germany).
 Since 2025 she has been a Max Planck fellow at the Max Planck Institute of Colloids and Interfaces in Potsdam.
 Her interests are focused on microbiome research and translation of the results into new biotechnological concepts for health issues.
 In addition, she is one of the international drivers of the interdisciplinary field of microbiome biotechnology.
 She belongs to the most cited researchers worldwide (highly cited researcher 2019-21, 2024), and received several high-ranking awards.
 She is vice president of the International Society for Microbial Ecology (ISME).

 Gabriele Berg

 Gabriele Berg studied biology, ecology and biotechnology at the universities in Rostock and Greifswald (Germany), and obtained her Ph.D. in 1995 in microbiology from Rostock University.
-In 2005 she became a full professor in environmental biotechnology at Graz University of Technology (Austria), and in 2021 an additional professorship in Potsdam together with a position at Leibniz ATB (Germany).
+In 2005 she became a full professor in environmental biotechnology at Graz University of Technology (Austria), and in 2021 an additional professorship in Potsdam together with leading the department Microbiome Biotechnology at Leibniz ATB (Germany).
 Since 2025 she has been a Max Planck fellow at the Max Planck Institute of Colloids and Interfaces in Potsdam.
 Her interests are focused on microbiome research and translation of the results into new biotechnological concepts for health issues.
 In addition, she is one of the international drivers of the interdisciplinary field of microbiome biotechnology.
 She belongs to the most cited researchers worldwide (highly cited researcher 2019-21, 2024), and received several high-ranking awards.
 She is vice president of the International Society for Microbial Ecology (ISME).

 Gabriele Berg

 Gabriele Berg studied biology, ecology and biotechnology at the universities in Rostock and Greifswald (Germany), and obtained her Ph.D. in 1995 in microbiology from Rostock University.
-In 2005 she became a full professor in environmental biotechnology at Graz University of Technology (Austria), and in 2021 an additional professorship in Potsdam together with a position at Leibniz ATB (Germany).
+In 2005 she became a full professor in environmental biotechnology at Graz University of Technology (Austria), and in 2021 an additional professorship in Potsdam together with leading the department Microbiome Biotechnology at Leibniz ATB (Germany).
 Since 2025 she has been a Max Planck fellow at the Max Planck Institute of Colloids and Interfaces in Potsdam.
 Her interests are focused on microbiome research and translation of the results into new biotechnological concepts for health issues.
 In addition, she is one of the international drivers of the interdisciplinary field of microbiome biotechnology.
 She belongs to the most cited researchers worldwide (highly cited researcher 2019-21, 2024), and received several high-ranking awards.
 She is vice president of the International Society for Microbial Ecology (ISME).

 Angela Sessitsch